ouspg/CloudAndNetworkSecurity/5. Cloud Security/README.md

 ```

 script from the CloudAndNetworkSecurity/5.
 Cloud Security/ directory to deploy all the Kubernetes resources.
-Wait for the Kubernetes pods to be in Running and READY states, this should take a couple of minutes at maximum.
+Wait for the Kubernetes pods to be in Running and READY states, this should take 10-15 minutes at maximum depending on how powerful your machine is.
 You can monitor this with:

 ```bash